 The 2023-2024 cycle will open in December of 2022.

 Highlight your interests, academic and career goals, and motivation to pursue a major and career in STEM.
 How will ACCESS help you succeed, as an undergraduate, in the sciences or engineering?
 (500 words max)

-Science and innovation benefits from collaboration that comes from varied viewpoints.
-The ACCESS Program seeks to build a diverse and inclusive cohort with individuals from different backgrounds.
-How might your own life experiences, leadership qualities, and/or goals contribute to advancing gender equity in STEM fields?
+Diversity: Science and innovation benefits from collaboration that comes from varied viewpoints.
+ACCESS seeks to build a diverse and inclusive cohort with individuals from different backgrounds.
+How might your own life experiences, leadership qualities, and/or goals contribute to advancing equity in STEM fields?
 Do you have any unusual or varied life experiences that might contribute to diversity in ACCESS?
 This can include fluency in other languages, economic hardship, being the first in your immediate family to seek a college degree, and/or cultural or societal interests and experiences.
 (300 words max)

-We are especially interested in students who have taken rigorous science courses (high school and/or college level)
+We are especially interested in students who have taken rigorous science courses (high school and/or college level).

 High School Students